Error 0x80070057 in Windows Update: 7 Easy Fixes

 First of all, you need to see what OS version you’re using: 32-bit or 64-bit Windows.
 To do this, go to Settings > System > About > scroll down to System type.

-Now, go to Microsoft’s Update Catalog website and simply download the version of the latest SSU — which is KB4090914 at the time of writing.
+Now, go to Microsoft’s Update Catalog and simply download the version of the latest SSU.

 5. Reset Windows Update components

-- Launch Command Prompt as administrator > enter the following commands and hit Enter:
+- Launch Command Prompt as administrator and then paste the following commands and hit Enter after each:

 - Delete the qmgr.dat update files by running this command:

-- Cleanr Windows Update cache by running these commands:
+- Clear the Windows Update cache by executing these commands: